FAS portal and website updates – August and September 2025

-The Financial Assistance Scheme (FAS) is making important updates to the portal and website to introduce new online functionality for FAS applicants, authorised representatives and service providers.
-This enhanced functionality will be available for use from early August.
+The Financial Assistance Scheme (FAS) has made important updates to the portal and website to introduce new online functionality for FAS applicants, authorised representatives and service providers.

 Updates to the FAS portal

-Applicants will also see more information in the portal in the ‘manage application’ view of their finalised application:
+Applicants can also see more information in the portal in the ‘manage application’ view of their finalised application:

-- When selecting ‘View detailed payment summary’ they will be able to see more information about the assistance they have been granted
+• When selecting ‘View detailed payment summary’ they are able to see more information about the assistance they have been granted

-- When selecting ‘Claim an Authorised Future Expense’ applicants will now see more detailed information about the approved expenses.
-They will also be able to select the expense that they are requesting to be paid and provide an invoice or receipt for that expense.
+• When selecting ‘Claim an Authorised Future Expense’ applicants can see more detailed information about the approved expenses.
+They are also able to select the expense that they are requesting to be paid and provide an invoice or receipt for that expense.

 See below for more detail on these updates to the portal.